benhoyt/benhoyt.github.com/writings/2020-07-29-go-fs-embed.md

 <p>Along with the extension interface, the design adds a
 <tt>ReadFile()</tt> helper function that checks the filesystem for the
-<tt>ReadFileFS</tt> extension, and uses it if it exists, otherwise falls
+<tt>ReadFileFS</tt> extension, and uses it if it exists, otherwise it falls
 back to performing the open/read/close sequence.
 There are various other extension interfaces defined in the draft proposal, including <a href="https://go.googlesource.com/proposal/+/master/design/draft-iofs.md#stat"><tt>StatFS</tt></a>,